 Each and every day, patients put their lives in the hands of medical experts.
 From doctors and nurses to radiologists and surgeons, we entrust our health and well-being with trained professionals.

-We expect quality care at all times but sometimes, errors are made by way of judgement or failure to perform.
-This can include a wrong diagnosis, improper treatment or the wrong medication prescription.
+We expect quality care at all times, but sometimes errors are made by way of judgment or failure to perform.
+This can include wrong diagnosis, improper treatment or the wrong medication prescription.

 When a medical error occurs, there may be a chance that you are a victim of medical malpractice.
 But how can you be sure?

 Speaking with a Jacksonville medical malpractice attorney will help you to gain advice and have your personal situation evaluated.
 Read on to see just how you can tell if you have the right to file a medical malpractice claim due to doctor negligence.

 Perhaps you have been to a medical professional due to sickness or injury and the treatment prescribed is not working.
 This can indicate a misdiagnosis or the wrong dosage of medication.

 Either way, an underlying issue may be at play and you could be at risk for further health problems.
 You will need to be reevaluated by a different medical professional to see if anything else is wrong or if you were given the improper treatment.

 When a doctor is handling an injury or sickness within a patient, thorough care is expected.
 If a doctor has stated you have a serious condition based on simple lab work, enough has not been done to ensure a proper diagnosis.